 Test your site in an Integration (development) and Staging (near-production) environment as you complete modifications

-You can enable and test individual features, new extensions, and 3rd party integration on different environments prior to merging into a single environment.
+You can enable and test individual features, new extensions, and third-party integration on different environments prior to merging into a single environment.

 You can set an environment variable or enter a CLI command for this specific mode.